hantsy/spring-r2dbc-sample/docs/auditing.md

 }
 ```

-To insert some sample data, when using Spring Boot, you can defines a `ApplicationRunner` or `CommandLineRunner` bean instead of listening the `ContextRefreshEvent` or `ApplicationReadyEvent`.
+To insert some sample data, when using Spring Boot, you can define a `ApplicationRunner` or `CommandLineRunner` bean instead of listening the `ContextRefreshEvent` or `ApplicationReadyEvent`.

 ```java
 @Bean